New Student Orientation

-Please note in your acceptance package you will receive an Admissions Acceptance Agreement.
-This form informs the Office of Admissions that you plan to attend the University.
+Please note, in your acceptance package you will receive an Admissions Acceptance Agreement.
+This document informs the Office of Admissions that you plan to attend the University.
 Please return the form to the Office of Admissions along with registering for New Student Orientation online.
-The form can be mailed, faxed or hand delivered to the Office of Admissions.
+The agreement form can be mailed, faxed or hand delivered to the Office of Admissions.

 How much is New Student Orientation?

 The non-refundable New Student Orientation fees are listed below:

 $150 for freshmen in the spring